lucylow/Call_Aunty/README.md

 # Call Aunty

 CallAunty is an app which allows expectant mothers to call-in to determine if they are high risk and receive care.
-One of the top 10 hacks for Devs Without Borders' Break Inequality Hackathon.
+One of the Top 10 Hacks for Devs Without Borders' Break Inequality Hackathon.

 # Inspiration